PRRInc/isp-merge-sort-/readme.md

 4. Inversion Count Problem - "Inversion Count for an array indicates – how far (or close) the array is from being sorted.
 If the array is already sorted, then the inversion count is 0, but if the array is sorted in reverse order, the inversion count is the maximum.
 Given an array arr[].
 The task is to find the inversion count of arr[].
 Where two elements arr[i] and arr[j] form an inversion if a[i] > a[j] and i < j."

+5. Linked Lists - Divide and Conquer methodology allows Merge Sort to be more efficient at sorting Linked Lists because it doesn't require random access to elements.

 b.
 Advantages of Merge Sort:

 1. Stability: Merge sort is a stable sorting algorithm, which means it maintains the relative order of equal elements in the input array.